PeterNaydenov/grunt-ugly-folders/README.md

  ```

-- Here is the target(destination) folder content:
+- Here is the result in target(destination) folder content:

  ```
   |- jquery.js